-- 2.1 The Central Disciplinary Committee and the George Campus Disciplinary Committee may deal with alleged contraventions of any rule under the jurisdiction of the University. - 2.2 Where misconduct cannot be dealt with by one of the committees referred to in paragraphs 1.5 or 1.7 due to the seriousness of the alleged offence or lack of jurisdiction, the matter must be dealt with by the Central Disciplinary Committee or the George Campus Disciplinary Committee, as appropriate. - 2.3 If, during the course of proceedings, or after a student has been found guilty by one of the disciplinary committees referred to in paragraphs 1.5 or 1.7, it appears that a penalty, which falls outside its jurisdiction, would be suitable, the committee may terminate its proceedings and refer the matter to the chairperson of the Central Disciplinary Committee or the George Campus Disciplinary Committee, as appropriate. - If, during the course of proceedings before the Central Disciplinary Committee or the George Campus Disciplinary Committee, it appears that the matter at hand falls within the jurisdiction of one of the disciplinary committees referred to in paragraphs 1.5 or 1.7, it may terminate its proceedings and refer the matter to the appropriate disciplinary committee. - 2.5 If a matter is transferred from one disciplinary committee to another, a report of the oral evidence thus far, as approved by all the members of the first disciplinary committee, or the recording/transcript of the proceedings, if required, as well as any documentary evidence already obtained, may serve as evidence before the new disciplinary committee and a finding by the first disciplinary committee may be acted upon by the new disciplinary committee.
+- 2.1 The Central Disciplinary Committee for the Port Elizabeth and George Campuses may deal with alleged contraventions of any rule under the jurisdiction of the University. - 2.2 Where misconduct cannot be dealt with by one of the committees referred to in paragraphs 1.7 or 1.10 due to the seriousness of the alleged offence or lack of jurisdiction, the matter must be dealt with by the Central Disciplinary Committee for the Port Elizabeth and George Campuses.

-2.6 The Central Disciplinary Committee or the George Campus Disciplinary Committee, as applicable, serves as a review body for decisions of the disciplinary committees referred to in paragraphs 1.5 and 1.7.
+- 2.3 If, during the course of proceedings, or after a student has been found guilty by the disciplinary committees referred to in paragraphs 1.7 or 1.10, it appears that a penalty, which falls outside its jurisdiction, would be suitable, the committee may terminate its proceedings and refer the matter to the chairperson of the Central Disciplinary Committee. - 2.4 If, during the course of proceedings before the Central Disciplinary Committee it appears that the matter at hand falls within the jurisdiction of one of the disciplinary committees referred to in paragraphs 1.7 or 1.10, it may terminate its proceedings and refer the matter to the appropriate disciplinary committee. - 2.5 If a matter is transferred from one disciplinary committee to another, a report of the oral evidence - thus far, as approved by all the members of the first disciplinary committee, or the recording/transcript of the proceedings, if required, as well as any documentary evidence already obtained, may serve as evidence before the new disciplinary committee and a finding by the first disciplinary committee may be acted upon by the new disciplinary committee. - 2.6 The Central Disciplinary Committee, as applicable, serves as a review body for decisions of the disciplinary committees referred to in paragraphs 1.7 and 1.10. - 2.7 The GBV Disciplinary Committee shall have jurisdiction over all sexual or gender-based harassment and sexual offences that are committed by students, whenever the misconduct occurs: - 2.7.1 On University property; or - 2.7.2 Off University property, provided: - 2.7.2.1 The conduct was committed in connection with the University or of a University-recognised programme or activity; or - 2.7.2.2 The conduct may have the effect of creating a hostile environment for a member of the University community, provided the effective cause of the hostile environment was the person described in 2.7 above, read together with clause 1.11 of this code.